 In 2016 I became Co-Chair of the Future Earth Finance and Economics Knowledge-Action Network.
 With its headquarter in Montreal Future Earth is a global research platform that provides the knowledge and support to accelerate transformations to a sustainable world.
 Launched in 2015, Future Earth is a 10-year initiative to advance global sustainability, build capacity in this rapidly expanding area of research and provide an international agenda to guide natural and social scientists working around the world.

 The conference was inspired by Pope Francis’ encyclical letter Laudato si’ (Praised Be: On the Care of Our Common Home) which represents an excellent opportunity for building a conversation between science and spirituality about ecology and sustainable development.
 Integral Ecology sees the world as a systemically linked system of ecology, economy, equity and justice, accessible through the natural and social sciences, arts and humanities.
-Integral ecology and transdisciplinarity reveal a path to sustainable development through the practices of frugal consumption, acknowledging the intrinsic value of nature, and seeking out holistic and actionable knowledge.
+Integral ecology reveal a path to sustainability through the practices of frugal consumption, acknowledging the intrinsic value of nature, and seeking out holistic and actionable knowledge.

 The series aims to connect virtue ethics with the core of economic theory and practice.
-It examines the basic and irreducible intentionality of human activities concerned with the production, distribution and consumption of goods and services.
+It examines the irreducible intentionality of human activities concerned with the production, distribution and consumption of goods and services.
 It considers the incommensurability of values as the central problem of economic decision making and examines whether that problem can be overcome by any means other than practical reason.

 Israel (2017)